 Other evidence of English-language proficiency will be accepted only with the approval of the Graduate Admission Committee.
 An application is considered incomplete and cannot be acted upon until all the materials listed above are received.

-For those Advanced Professional Studies students who wish to further develop their English language skills, ESL classes in the Bard Conservatory may be taken as an elective.
+For those Advanced Performance Studies students who wish to further develop their English language skills, ESL classes in the Bard Conservatory may be taken as an elective.